youssefHosni/Data-Science-Interview-Questions-Answers/Statistics Questions.md

 The best way to avoid sampling bias is to stick to probability-based sampling methods.
 These include simple random sampling, systematic sampling, cluster sampling, and stratified sampling.
 In these methodologies, respondents are only chosen through processes of random selection—even if they are sometimes sorted into demographic groups along the way.
 ![Alt_text](https://github.com/youssefHosni/Data-Science-Interview-Questions/blob/main/Figures/Sampling%20bias.png)

+### Q6: Q6: Explain the long-tailed distributionand provide three examples of relevant phenomena that have long tails.
+Why are they important in classification and regression problems? ###